helm/helm/docs/securing_installation.md

 –service-account=accountname
 ```

-This command will start Tiller with both strong authentication over gRPC, and a service account to which RBACs can be applied.
+This command will start Tiller with both strong authentication over gRPC, and a service account to which RBAC policies have been applied.

-## Other Considerations
-Tiller in its current form (2.7.x) does not provide a way to map user credentials to specific permissions within Kubernetes.
-That is, Tiller will not let you say that for one particular Tiller server, user A has one set of rights, and user B has another.
-All Tiller operations on that server are executed using the Tiller pod's credentials and permissions.
-This situation may change in the future.

-When Helm clients are connecting from outside of the cluster, the security between the Helm client and the API server is managed by Kubernetes itself.
-You may want to ensure that this link is secure.
-Note that if you are using the TLS configuration recommended above, not even the Kubernetes API server has access to the unencrypted messages between the client and Tiller.